thephpleague/commonmark/customization/inline-rendering.md

 ### Parameters

-* `AbstractBaseInline $inline` - The encountered inline you must render
+* `AbstractInline $inline` - The encountered inline you must render
-* `HtmlRenderer $htmlRenderer` - The AST renderer; use this to help escape output or easily generate HTML tags
+* `ElementRendererInterface $htmlRenderer` - The AST renderer; use this to help escape output or easily generate HTML tags

 ### Return value